Registration FAQ

 Q: Are there any prerequisite skills for Acrobatics?

-- A: Yes!
+• A: Yes!
 All of our acrobatics classes require at least a forward roll and a cartwheel.
 If your student is still working on mastering these skills, then a tumbling class would be best for them!
-Our Intermediate/Advanced Acrobatics classes require a back walkover.
+Our Intermediate Acrobatic classes require a backbend and our Advanced Acrobatics classes require a back walkover.
 If you aren’t sure of your students skill level, please reach out for an evaluation.

 Q: What is the difference between Acrobatics and Tumbling?

-- A: Both classes focus on skill work.
-Tumbling classes work for the entire session on improving skills.
-Acrobatics classes work on skill development, while also focusing on tricks, combinations and synchronized skills work.
+• A: Both classes focus on skill work.
+Tumbling classes work the entire session on skills work.
+Acrobatics classes work on skill development, while also focusing on tricks, combinations, skill variations and synchronization.

 Tumbling and Cheer/Tumble Combo